-- Resume header: Type your name, address, phone number, and email address at the top of your resume.
+- Resume header - Name, address, phone number, and email address

-- Honors and awards: List any honors and/or awards you have received.
+- Honors and Awards - List all honors, awards and accolades you have received

-- Courses attended: Record any seminars or training courses attended (e.g., Red Cross training)
+- Courses Attended - Record seminars, conferences or training courses attended (e.g., Red Cross Training)

-- Memberships: List any affiliations, memberships, and/or associations you belong to including any leadership roles.
-Include any school-sponsored clubs and/or honor societies.
+- Memberships: List your affiliations, memberships, and associations you belong to including leadership roles pursued in the same.
+Include school-sponsored clubs and/or honor societies.

-- Community involvement: List any volunteer work or community activities.
+- Community Involvement: List volunteer work or community activities

 Proofreading you scholarship resume